jpxor/fireside/internal/pkg/docstore/README.md

 # Docstore
-Super simple document store persisted to a file on each write.

-Document is simply a map[string]string and each is given an ID on insert.
+Super simple document store persisted to a file on save.
+Documents are simply a map[string]string and each is given a string uuid ID on insert.